Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Direct access to the actor's sanctuary effect attribute.

 `scanInterval`_ (`number`_)
+    Read-only.
 No description available.

 `scanTimer`_ (`number`_)
+    Read-only.
 No description available.

 `shield`_ (`number`_)
     Direct access to the actor's shield effect attribute.